subquery/documentation/docs/academy/herocourse/module4.md

-#### Step 2: Update the graphql schema
+#### Step 2: Update the Graphql Schema

-Add an entity called StakingReward.
-This has fields that allows us to record the account reward along with the balance.
-The block height will allow us to do a cross check.
+Add an entity called `StakingReward`.
+This entity will allow you to record the account-reward along with the balance.
+Moreover, the block height will help you perform a cross check.

+- The schema file should look similar to as below:

 ```
 type StakingReward @entity{